The Seljuk Han of Anatolia

 Many Seljuk recipes live on in Konya today, and it is possible for you to create an authentic meal identical to one that would have been eaten in a Seljuk han in the convenience of your modern kitchen.
 Missing of course will be the warmth of the tandir oven, the crackling campfire, the multilingual guests sitting cross-legged on the ground, dipping their wooden spoons into a communal pot, the bright kilims and cushions, the braying animals, and the stars twinkling in the jet black night sky….but your imagination will fill those in!

-Many of the foods eaten by the Seljuks would be rather difficult to replicate in a modern home kitchen.
+Many foods eaten by the Seljuks would be rather difficult to replicate in a modern home kitchen.
 These favorites include a whole roasted lamb on a spit, roast sheep’s heads (kelle), sheep’s trotters, herise (meat pounded into a paste), sheep’s brain, or neck of lamb (eaten as a savory soup or as a dessert (gerdan tatlisi).
 Indeed, tripe, duck tail fat and sheep trotters are not foods conveniently found on the shelves of supermarkets today!

 Luckily, many recipes that have come down through the years can be adapted to today’s kitchens.
 Below, please find some recipes for Seljuk dishes which would have been cooked in the campfires and tandir ovens of Turkish hans.
 Enjoy making foods that Alaeddin Keykubad, Mahperi Hatun or Vizir Karatay would have eaten when visiting their hans.